oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

-# Use DLS to bulk label a dataset
+# Use Data Labeling to bulk label a dataset
 **Estimated Time**: *58 minutes*

 ## Introduction